Children can start the Kindergarten from 2 years old and although many will have attended the Toddler Group, this is not compulsory.

 Although most of what the children do at this stage is child initiated, we base activities around a theme for each half term or for a few weeks at a time.
 Themes might include colour, Christmas, weather, shape, stories such as Goldilocks and the Three Bears, and environments, such as under the sea.
 We also participate in theme week, during which time the whole school studies the same theme.
 In addition to daily music and rhymes on an individual basis, Miss Gore Browne visits once a week to deliver a music session to the group as a whole, which involves music and movement, songs and percussion instruments.
 Mr Bailey also takes the children for a gym session.

-Pre-school breakfast club runs from 8am and after-school crèche until 4.30pm.
+Pre-school breakfast club runs from 8am and after-school crèche until 3.30pm.
 They are available to all in nursery and are free of charge.
-Crèche runs from 4.30pm to 5.30pm is charged at £5 per child.
+Crèche runs from 3.30pm to 4.30pm is charged at £5 per child, or 3.30pm to 5.30pm for a charge of £7 per child.

 All Nursery children are encouraged to take part in the EYFS Nativity play at the end of the Michaelmas term and the Nursery sports day at the end of the Trinity term.